yavuzff/scalable-multimodal-similarity-search/README.md

     - Run `python3 -m src.main` to test the changes.

 #### Dataset generation:
+- Run the scripts in `src/dataset_processing` to generate the dataset:
-- Used data_processing/dataset_preparation to download images and save image/metadata.
+    - `data_download.py` to download the LAION dataset metadata and images.
-- Used data_processing/embedding_generation to generate text and image vectors, saving them, and identifying placeholder images.
+    - `embedding_generation.py` to generate vectors for the texts and images.
+    - `find_duplicates.py` to identify placeholder images in the dataset (which tend to be duplicated many times)
+- You can also use the notebooks in `notebooks/`.

 #### Testing: